MirjamHachem/datasciencecoursera/README Getting and Cleaning Data.md

 ## 3. USE DESCRIPTIVE ACTIVITY NAMES TO NAME THE ACTIVITIES IN THE DATA SET

 In Total_Set, the activity numbers are stored in the second column.
 The pairings of activity numbers and activity names are given in Activity_Names.
-We nowhave to replace the activity numbers in Total_Set with the names given in Activity_Names.
+We now have to replace the activity numbers in Total_Set with the names given in Activity_Names.

 Set the column names Activity_Names (V1 and V2) to match the column names in Total_Set: